kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 Recall that end users cannot usually observe component logs or access metrics.
 -->

-- [ ] Events
+- [x] Events
-  - Event Reason:
+  - Event Reason: `Preempted` on the victim pod and `ResizeStarted` or `ResizeCompleted` on the preempting pod.
-- [ ] API .status
+- [x] API .status
-  - Condition name:
+  - Condition name: The preempting pod has its `PodResizePending` condition cleared.
-  - Other field:
+  - Other field: The preempting pod's `status.Resources` matches its `spec.Resources`.
 - [ ] Other (treat as last resort)
   - Details: